rusriver/config/README.md

 - If neither set, it panics on error (to be intercepted as exception);
 - In either case, the default value is returned;

-Path now is specified always in P(), and type parsing happens as separate function.
+Path now is specified always in P(), and type parsing happens as separate function, and path is specified as a []string.
 E.g., instead of

 ```
     .UDuration("dot.path")